Value-Based Goal Setting: The Values-First Framework

 Can I have conflicting core values?

 Yes, having seemingly conflicting core values is normal.
 For example, you might value both adventure and security, or both achievement and relaxation.
-The key isn’t eliminating these tensions but recognizing when they create conflicts and developing strategies to honor both values.
+The key is not eliminating these tensions but recognizing when they create conflicts and developing strategies to honor both values.
 Sometimes this means finding creative solutions, other times it requires acceptance that different values take priority in different situations.

 How many value-based goals should I pursue at once?